SilverHalf/temple-of-febe/introduction/first-runs.md

 ![Example of a more advanced signup](../images/introduction/signup2.webp)

 If you are a dedicated gamer and want to run multiple times a week, you will likely benefit from forming or joining a static group.
+Most servers will have a dedicated channel where you can find groups looking for new members.

 [Previous](getting-started.html){: .btn } [   Next   ](arcdps-logs.html){: .btn }